 Study Group 16

-Multimedia and related digital technologies
+Multimedia technologies and e-services

-ITU-T Study Group 16 is responsible for studies relating to ubiquitous multimedia applications, multimedia capabilities, multimedia services and multimedia applications for existing and future networks.
+ITU-T Study Group 16 is responsible for studies relating to multimedia technologies, capabilities, systems, applications and services for existing and future networks.

-This encompasses information and communication technologies (ICTs) for multimedia systems, applications, terminals and delivery platforms; accessibility for digital inclusion; ICTs for active assisted living; human interfaces; multimedia aspects of distributed ledger technologies; media and signal coding and systems; and digital multimedia services in various verticals (health, culture, mobility, etc.).
+This encompasses information and communication technologies (ICTs) for multimedia systems, applications, services, terminals and delivery platforms; accessibility for digital inclusion; ICTs for active assisted living; human interfaces; multimedia aspects of distributed ledger technologies; media and signal coding and systems; and digital multimedia services in various verticals (health, culture, mobility, etc.); multimedia aspects of metaverse related issues.

 NOTE – When ITU-T Study Group 16 was created in 1996, one of its mandates was to continue ITU-T Study Group 1's studies on multimedia services.
 Accordingly, reference to "services" in the context of Study Group 16's mandate is to be understood as "multimedia services".